 The rest of your options are all shows of one sort or another.

-Of the ones on the list, the Frozen Ever After Sing-Along is probably the most popular so if you are interested in seeing that we recommend you snag that as your 3rd initial FastPass.
+Of the ones on the list, the Frozen Ever After Sing-Along is probably the most popular so if you are interested in seeing that and you have a Tier 2 FastPass to spare, that might be a good option for you.

 You likely wont need a FastPass for the remaining options (Voyage of the Little Mermaid, Muppet*Vision 3D, Beauty and the Beast - Live on Stage, Indiana Jones Epic Stunt Spectacular, Disney Junior Dance Party!, and Fantasmic!) but if one or both of the two Tier 2 recommendations don't interest you and you plan on seeing one of the remaining choices, it won't hurt to grab it.